Important building blocks:

 3 Simple German Sentence Structures

-Now let's turn our attention to learning three common sentence structures that you'll use all the time.
+Here are three common sentence structures you’ll use often.
 The first is the simplest:

 Subject Noun